CCA-Software-Group/py_template/README.md

 In more depth, the file structure is:
 - `.github` has two subfolders:
     * `ISSUE_TEMPLATE` has files that are templates users can select from when opening an issue in the repo on GitHub
-    * `workflows` implements continuous integration (CI) through GitHub action files that are automatically run according to a chosen trigger.
+    * `workflows` implements continuous integration (CI) through GitHub 'actions' that are automatically run according to a chosen trigger.
 These are currently:
         1) `docs.yml` builds and deploys the [documentation site](https://cca-software-group.github.io/py_template/index.html) when a push is made to `main`.
         2) `format_lint.yml` lints and formats the code on each push using `ruff` and `black`.
         3) `tests.yml` runs tests with `pytest` on each push.